 After a minute, we can see that we are getting one mail that contains some users registered today.
 You can see more time interval here.
 So this is how you can configure the cron job in Laravel.
 Finally, our Laravel Cronjob Scheduling Tutorial is over.

-Wants to learn more about laravel ?
-We are providing complete solution related to laravel for your Websites.
+Wants to learn more about Laravel?
+We are providing complete solutions related to Laravel for your Websites.
 Contact us to know more about the Cron job in Laravel.